Manage AWS VPCs with Security Cloud Control

 -

-Detection of policy change conflicts occurring outside of CDO.
+Detection of policy change conflicts occurring outside of Security Cloud Control.

 -